verachell/abstract-background-image-generator/README.md

 # abstract-background-image-generator
-Generates abstract images of user-defined dimensions.
+Generates a series of abstract images of user-defined dimensions.
 Installation instructions and example images shown.

 This is a shell script for Linux systems.